hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/229__Praveen_R._Bhat.md

 > can be only one absolute?
 How do we arrive at the conclusion that an
 > infinite set of finites spread across space cannot be divided?
 >
-​No, appearances do not contradict the one.
+No, appearances do not contradict the one.
 A rope can be seen as a snake, a split in the [path, a stream of water and so on, but the rope always remains one even when perceived as many.
-​​

 > Putmān retas siñcati yoṣitāyām bahvīḥ prajāḥ puruṣāt samprasūtāḥ: In this
 > manner, the heavenly Purusha is causing, by his own vibration of will, the